-- View recent webinar recordings that provide important background on IRMA, the Standard for Responsible Mining, and that delve deper into the content of the social and environmental responsibility chapters in the Standard.
+- View recent webinar recordings that provide important background on IRMA and the draft Standard for Responsible Mining, and that delve deeper into the content of the social and environmental responsibility chapters in the Standard.

 The Initiative for Responsible Mining Assurance (IRMA) is establishing a multi-stakeholder and independently verifiable responsible mining assurance system that improves social and environmental performance.